S-100 : A QUICK GUIDE

 As the S-100 standard develops, a new generation of ENC products and other digital products is increasingly becoming available for hydrographic and maritime communities and the modern navigator.

-A range of new datasets and products will become available for the SOLAS market in the coming years, providing standardised and public information to help navigators better utilise vessel loading capacity, fuel usage, and navigational room for manoeuvre.
+A range of new datasets and products will become available for the SOLAS and non-SOLAS market in the coming years, providing standardised and public information to help navigators better utilise vessel loading capacity, fuel usage, and navigational room for safer manoeuvring.
+The S-100 framework will also enable non-navigation and GIS communities to better plan, execute and analyse their maritime related operations.

 Some of the most relevant S-100 products, which all have their dedicated S-1xx number, are as follows: